-League Two is more than the leading national U23 league…League Two is the defined and proven pathway for players to progress to the professional ranks of soccer while becoming a staple within the community in which the team operates.
+League Two is more than the leading national pre-professional league.
+League Two is the defined and proven pathway for players to progress to the ranks of professional soccer, while its clubs become fixtures in the communities where they operate.

 USL League Two regular season takes place during the summer from early May to mid-July.
 Each team plays a 14-match schedule against their respective divisional opponents, seven at home and seven away.
 In conferences with three divisions, each division winner, plus the highest-finishing second-place team in the conference, advances to the playoffs in the conference semifinals.
 In conferences with two divisions, the top two teams from each division advance to the conference semifinals.
-The playoffs occur in late July, with each conference champion advancing to the national semifinals and the winners of those matches advancing to the USL League Two Championship in early August.
+The playoffs occur in late July, with each conference champion advancing to the national semifinals and the winners of those matches advancing to the USL League Two Final in early August.

 USL League Two continues to display its elite pool of amateur players in the longest-running North American cup competition.
 In 2022, FC Motown and North Carolina Fusion U-23 both reached the Third Round of the competition, and both lost to professional sides in extra time for the chance to continue advancing.